demisk/ctat-log-converter/README.md

 # ctat-log-converter
-Test repository with theme.
+Test repository with GitHub markup and Jekyll theme.
 See the [documentation](http://demisk.github.io/ctat-log-converter/).